Since the dawn of time women have been closely connected to nature and herbalism.

 During the Middle Ages, Licorice was often taken to alleviate the bad effects of highly spiced and overcooked food, fat and often-contaminated meats.
 As refrigeration was impossible, most meats were preserved by salting and by packing with aromatic herbs and spices.

 To the Egyptians, Licorice was a “cure-all”, although it was used throughout the ancient world for a variety of maladies.
-The herbal physician Dioscorides who traveled with the army of Alexander the Great gave it to the troops to give them stamina and endurance.
+The herbal physician Dioscorides who traveled with the army of the Roman emperor Nero gave it to the troops to give them stamina and endurance.

 By the 20th century, manufacturing allowed the Licorice root to be stripped for pharmaceutical uses and then extracted for candy sweetener.